GoogleCloudPlatform/cloud-hackathons/faq/howto-author-hack.md

 This is where you describe the outcomes a hack attendee should have.
 Provide a short list of key learnings you expect someone to come away with when they complete this hack.

-### Challenges
+### Challenges - Table of Contents

 Every gHack is made up of a collection of technical challenges.
-For the one pager, you should list out your challenges by name, with no more than a single sentence description for each unless the challenge title is descriptive enough on its own.
+Here we list out the challenges by name, with no more than a single sentence description for each unless the challenge title is descriptive enough on its own.

-For most this page will act as a **Table of Contents** for your hack.
-We recommend that you create links for each challenge to its respective challenge page.
+Because this is a table of contents, we recommend that you create links to the challenge text further down in the Student Guide.

 ### Prerequisites